Roll20/roll20-api-scripts/RoleplayingIsMagic_4E_Dice/README.md

 # Roleplaying is Magic 4E dice

+*v1.1 Updates*
+* The script now has an API, mainly to integrate with the TrapTheme for MLP:RiM 4E character sheets.

 This is a script for rolling dice checks and skill checks for the [Roleplaying is Magic: Season 4 edition](http://roleplayingismagic.com/), a popular fan-created tabletop RPG system based upon the world of